 The Active Transportation Plan (ATP) is funded by the Oregon Department of Transportation (ODOT) through a Transportation Management (TGM) grant and by Metro.
 The project will produce the region's first stand-alone ATP.
 The project will identify the region's Principal Regional Active Transportation Network.
 The Network will enable regional active transportation travel, while benefiting local active transportation trips.
 The principal regional active transportation network will be comprised of Regional Pedestrian and Bicycle Parkways and Pedestrian Districts.
-It will be the highest level classification for bicycling and walking facilities in the RTP, and will include both on and off-street bicycling and walking facilities.
-The Principal Regional Active Transportation Network will encourage walking, bicycling and taking transit by providing safe, green and efficient ways to get around the region without a car.
+It will be the highest level classification for bicycling and walking facilities in the RTP, and will include both on and off-street bicycling and walking facilities and taking transit by providing safe, green and efficient ways to get around the region without a car.